turtlebasket/micromissiles-unity/docs/Simulation_Config_Guide.md

 ## Model Configurations

-The model configurations define the physical and performance characteristics of missile and target models.
+The model configurations define the physical and performance characteristics of missile and threat models.
 The default models provided can be customized to suit your research needs.

 ### Available Models